When Is the Best Time

 - From the Garrawarra Farm car park, you can get to North Era 2.3 km one way and to Garie Beach 3.7 km one way.

-- The Wedding Cake Rock is a popular fragile rock formation which is fenced now for safety reasons.
-The trail starts at Bundeena in the north, and it takes maximum an hour to get there.
+- The Wedding Cake Rock is a popular fragile rock formation that is fenced now for safety reasons.
+The trail starts at Bundeena in the north, and it takes a maximum of an hour to get there.
 If you are into hiking, continue to Marley Head.

-Bonnie Vale Campground offers 74 campsites with all needed comfort located at the north end of the park.
+Bonnie Vale Campground offers 74 campsites with all needed comfort located at the park's north end.
 It has showers, toilets, BBQ, picnic tables and drinking water.
-The campground is very popular bookings within 12 months in advance are possible.
+The campground is very popular, bookings within 12 months in advance are possible.
 Here the gates are locked from 8 pm to 7 am.
 Bonnie Vale Campground Booking